 Critical thinking skills will support learners to think about what they read and see.
 This is useful in their everyday lives, whether they are looking at advertisements or claims made by political parties or governments, but it is particularly important in protecting them from the wild claims made in conspiracy theories.

-An ETF webinar for all those responsible for safeguarding and Prevent in the FE and Training sector considering grooming and extremism and what they mean takes place on 20 April.
-For details, and to book your place, please visit the ETF booking site.
+An ETF webinar for all those responsible for safeguarding and Prevent in the FE and Training sector considering grooming and extremism and what they mean took place on 20 April 2021.
+For details of this and other safeguarding events, please visit the Prevent Forums and Webinars page.